Key Takeaways

 Both halves matter:

-Protected activity includes reporting discrimination or harassment, filing an EEOC or OSHA complaint, participating in a workplace investigation, requesting a reasonable accommodation, filing a workers' compensation claim, or refusing to commit an illegal act.
+- Protected activity includes reporting discrimination or harassment, filing an EEOC or OSHA complaint, participating in a protected investigation, requesting a reasonable accommodation, filing a workers' compensation claim, or refusing to commit an illegal act.

 The legal test: Would this action discourage a reasonable person from reporting discrimination or asserting their rights?
 If yes, it's potentially actionable.